bluelotus03/axe-hacks-2022/content/faq/_index.md

 draft: false
 ---

 {{< faq "Who can participate in Axe Hacks?" >}}
 Any graduate or undergraduate UNC Charlotte student who identifies as female (cis or trans) or non-binary, and is at least 16 years old, are welcome to participate as hackers!
 {{</ faq >}}

+{{< faq "Will events be in-person or virtual?" >}}
+Students may choose to meet in-person for watch parties, working on projects, and attend events together.
+However, all of our events and judging will be conducted virtually.
+{{</ faq >}}

 {{< faq "Can I volunteer?" >}}
 We are currently looking for Mentors, Judges, and Sponsors!
-You can find more information about these roles [here](https://gwc-uncc.github.io/axe-hacks-2022/volunteer/) page.
+You can find more information about these roles [here](https://gwc-uncc.github.io/axe-hacks-2022/volunteer/).
 If you are interested, please [apply here](https://forms.gle/R1dfNhV1CVEmn7QAA)!
 {{</ faq >}}

 {{< faq "How do I sign up for Axe Hacks?" >}}